martingehrke/finance/elephant.md

 # The Elephant in the Room
-There are ample resources on the internet to education even the most financially ignorant person.
+There are ample resources on the internet to educate even the most financially ignorant person.
 Then why do we still have a financial literacy problem?

 ## If they only taught Financial literacy in school...
 I can't tell you that I would have been better off having received financial education in high school.
 Would I have paid attention?
 Would I have realized the step up it could have provided me?
 Perhaps.
 I wish my younger self would.